-A singular trial has just been con-cluded in New Haven, Conn.
-The suit was brought by a farmer against his hired man, who claimed an offset to more than the amount of the plaintiff's claim.
+A singular trial has just been cona singular trial has just been con-cluded in New Haven, Conn.
+The suit was brought by a farmer against his hired man, who claimed an offset to more than the amount of the plaintiff's and tortuous lining membrane of the claim.
 The plaintiff, some time ago, having lost his record books, made notes of his business transactions on separate sheets of paper, which he de-posited as fancy inclined him.
-Someposited as fancy inclined him.
-Sometimes they would be placed beneath the carpet, sometimes behind desks and doors, and wherever their secrecy was supposed to be unquestioned.
+Some-times they would be placed beneath the carpet, sometimes behind desks and doors, and wherever their secreey was supposed to be unquestioned.
 Nearly all these papers the plaintiff brought into court to sustain his claim.
-There were such queer items as this.
-The hired man did something in constitutions. hired man did something in opposition to the wish of his employer, the plaintiff, or pushed him hard against a door, injuring his feelings thereby.
+There were such queer items as this?
+The hired man did something in opposition to the wish of his employer, the plaintiff, or pushed him hard against a door, injuring his feelings thereby.
 For some of these episodes the hired man was charged forty cents.
-For being "liquory another charge was entered, and for fulling down stairs, and thereby shocking the was asked. on red man did repay these out and thought a pay Diese out out
+For being "liquory enother charge was entered, and for falling down stairs, and thereby was saked. thor amount and thought

+ought to be paid

+labor he perior brought.